There are two registers. Why?

-The full register has the names and addresses of everyone registered to vote.
+The electoral register lists the names and addresses of everyone who is registered to vote in public elections.

-Viewing the Full Register
+Viewing the electoral register

 You can look at full version of the register under supervision but you must make an appointment first with the Elections Office 01768 212253 / 212122.

-Apply to be on the Register
+Apply to be on the register

 For further information:

-Telephone: 01768 212253 / 212122
+- Telephone: 01768 212253 / 212122

-Fax: 01768 890470
+- Fax: 01768 890470